 A variety of individuals and businesses in Atlanta have to get surety bonds, so that they can operate in compliance with the law.
 License bonds are often required by city, state and federal authorities.

-Most Popular Surety Bonds in Georgia
+Most Popular Surety Bonds in Atlanta

 One of the most common types of bonds that Atlanta businesses have to post are auto dealer bonds.
 Car sellers need to present a dealer bond to the Georgia State Board of Registration.
 If you’re selling used cars, the bond amount is $25,000.
 For selling used car parts or recreational vehicles, you’ll need a $10,000 bond.